Aqueous Coating (AQ):

 Bumper Stickers

 Perfect for outdoor use, our 215 Prints Bumper Stickers are printed on 4-mil premium white flexible vinyl film and coated with acrylic adhesive that's laminated to a 90# layflat liner.
 The film is designed to accept a variety of solvent-based and curable inks.
 The liner offers excellent product layflat, adhering easily to most bumpers and enabling them to withstand a variety of environmental conditions.
-So go ahead and hit the streets with your brand, full speed ahead!
+So go ahead and hit the streets with your brand, full speed ahead!glossy

 C1S paper: